jguhlin/lostruct-py/README.md

 ```

 # Changes from Lostruct R package
 Please note numpy and R are different when it comes to row-major vs. column-major.
+Essentially, many things in the python version will be transposed from R.

 # Requirements
 Python >= 3.6 (may work with older versions)